-There’s not a massive amount of choice at the moment when it comes to buying a decent, sub-£2000 Bosch-powered electric bike.
-But thankfully that is changing and the choice is increasing year on year.
-Iconic British bike brand Raleigh now offer several models in the ‘affordable’ price zone.
-One such electric bike is the Motus Low Step (or Step-Thru) – I recently took delivery of one of these bikes on behalf of a friend of the family and had the opportunity to give it a thorough test.
+Iconic British bike brand Raleigh now offers several models in the ‘affordable’ price zone.
+One such electric bike is the Raleigh Motus Low Step (or Step-Thru) – I recently took delivery of one of these bikes on behalf of a friend of the family and had the opportunity to give it a thorough test.
 Read on for my full review.

-Low step, or step-thru’s as they are also known are characterised by the lack of a top tube, and a large single beefed-up downtube.
+Low step, or step-through e-bikes as they are also known are characterised by the lack of a top tube, and a large single beefed-up downtube.
 They differ from the traditional ‘Mixte’ low framed bike which has both top tube and down tube.

-The 2020 version of the Raleigh Motus low step electric bike is competitively priced at £1650, and offers quite a lot of e-bike for the money.
-With Bosch’s super efficient Active Line motor and a modest 300Wh battery pack, plus hydraulic brakes, pannier rack, kickstand – the Motus looks good on paper, but does it live up to its expectations?
+The 2020 version of the Raleigh Motus low-step electric bike is competitively priced at £1650 and offers quite a lot of bikes for the money.
+With Bosch’s super efficient Active Line motor and a modest 300Wh battery pack, plus hydraulic brakes, a pannier rack, and a kickstand – the Motus looks good on paper, but does it live up to its expectations?

 It wasn’t too long ago that the Bosch motor was the preserve of high-end electric bikes like Kalkhoff and Riese and Muller, but now their electric bike drive systems can be found on bikes starting at around £1500.
 They now offer four different types of motor starting with the Active Line and going up to the Performance Line CX motor.

 The latest incarnation of Bosch’s popular Active Line motor has seen a modest reduction in weight, and some tweaks with the internals and firmware.
 The result is an incredibly smooth, efficient and quiet motor that produces subtle but meaningful levels of e-assist.